Ruifeng-Tan/MAGNet/README.md

 ## Easy reproducibility

 To help the reproducibility, we have provided the trained model weights and other necessary files in the `Figshare`, thus you can easily see the main results in this paper.
-First of all, you need to download the `checkpoints`, `dataset`, `detailed_results`, `fig5` and `results`  folders from the `Figshare` and then put them under the project root folder.
+First of all, you need to download the `checkpoints`, `dataset`, `detailed_results`, `fig5` and `results`  folders from the `Google Drive` and then put them under the project root folder.
 After that,  you can reproduce the results using the following scripts:

 - evaluate_model.py: You can evaluate the model performance using this Python script.